megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 ## Importing libraries via HTML tags

 There are also some libraries that only work via traditional `<script>` tags.
-For these, you might want to have `esbuild` copy files directly from the `node_modules` directory into `wwwroot`, without any preprocesing.
+For these, you might want to have `esbuild` copy files directly from the `node_modules` directory into `wwwroot`, without any preprocessing.
 You could use something like this in your `esbuild.config.mjs` file for that:

 ```javascript
 // ./esbuild.config.mjs